 This coffee ice cream is cool because unlike most coffee ice cream recipes, this one uses whole bean coffee (rather than instant).
 And when you use good coffee, freshly roasted, the resulting ice cream flavour is rich, complex and infinitely variable.
 Different beans have different characteristics – fruity, acidic, chocolatey, citrusy and so on – and the resulting ice cream takes on these flavours and releases them in perfect deliciously cold creamy mouthfuls.

-In this particular instance I used Ethiopian Yirgacheffe beans from Rave Coffee.
-As a coffee, these beans produce subtle notes of damson and plums, which the careful taster may be able to pick up in their ice cream, as well.
-Best served with complimentary flavours – poached plums comes to mind, or how about plum crumble?
+In this particular instance I used Colombia Cundinamarca beans from Smokey Barn Coffee.
+As a coffee, these beans produce a full bodied cup with citrus fruitiness and notes of honey and nuts, which the careful taster may be able to pick up in their ice cream, as well.

 Another benefit to this recipe is it makes it easy to make decaffeinated coffee ice cream, simply by using decaf beans.
 The result may be less nuanced than with a fancy single estate bean, but honestly, who would mind?